 • Public liability covers damage to the neighbour's fence and vehicle

-• Proper material storage and securing practices may help prevent such incidents
+• Proper material storage and tie-down practices help prevent these incidents

 Insurance Tips for Roofing Businesses